ArmandPhilippot/apeu/.changeset/funny-icons-draw.md

 Routes are no longer handled statically in a translation file but dynamically in an index built from data provided in your content directory.
 Because of that, the `route` property has been removed from the object returned by `useI18n()`.

 If you need to display a route in your templates, you'll need to import and use the `useRouting()` utility instead.
-This returns an object containing a `routeById()` helper.
+This returns an object containing a `routeById()` helper that uses a similar API than `route()`.

 ```diff
 ---